-Fees payable to Mr Barnes are directed to his full-time employer, the OECD, as compensation for time spent on Council's business.
+As per Note 5 fees payable to Mr Barnes are directed to his full-time employer, the OECD, as compensation for time spent on Council's business.
 Fees payable to Dr Lawless are directed to her full-time employer, the ESRI, as compensation for time spent on Council's business.
+Fees payable to Dr Adele Bergin are directed to her full-time employer, the ESRI, as compensation for time spent on Council's business.